Can Do guide

 Please note that under level 4, we are not reviewing any in-person activity applications.
 Therefore, the sections below will only be applicable when Fife drops to Level 3.

-If you would like to create an event with more than six people or with people from more than two households, you will need to submit an application to the Can Do committee.
+If you would like to create an event you will need to submit an application to the Can Do committee.
 The committee will either give you approval or advise on how you might adapt your plans to make them compliant with current restrictions.

 The purpose of this process is to help students and staff to develop a programme of Covid-safe co-curricular and extra-curricular activities by providing University oversight, risk management, guidance and resources.